My Artistic vision

 This is how I formulate my artistic vision.
 I take what is there (reality) and I show it in an as beautiful way as possible (romanticize), I romanticize reality in my pictures.
 I have developed this vision as a result of my philosophy studies.
 Basically the first metaphysical axiom is existence exists.
 Which is why I want to showcase reality and not the abstract.
 The second part is looking at the world and humanity in a positive manner.
 That is why I want to showcase reality in a romantic sense.
 Even if flaws exists in reality.
 In art I have a choice to showcase reality in the way it could be in its highest potential.

 A strongly developed vision makes it easier to know what I am looking for in the field and what I am not looking for.
 I do not want to showcase misery, depression, ugly.
 But I do want to showcase the beautiful, the happy and the prosperous.
-This is my choice in the creation of my craft, outlined within word as how I see the world.
+This is my choice in the creation of my craft, outlined within words, as how I see the world.

 The most important part in creating is the story.
 Storytelling is creating a reason for someone to view my content, the why in the beauty.
 In photography I do storytelling through "intrigue".
 It works in steps, I want the viewer to be captivated, the image needs to stand out among the crowd.
 I want the viewer to be intrigued, the image needs to be able to carry the viewer through the image.
 Finally I want the viewer to be wanting for more, my images needs to be concise enough so that every image that I produce have something in common.